matwoess/java-profiler/README.md

 ### Source file detail report (JavaFileName.html)

-For each Java file, an annotated source code file is generated.
+For each Java file, an annotated source code file is generated inside `.profiler/report/source/`.
 It can be used to explore each class and its method in detail.

 A small [jQuery](https://jquery.com/) script [file](profiler-tool/src/main/resources/highlighter.js) initializes